Want to know how to wire a light switch? It's as easy as 1-2-3 when you follow this expert advice

 Do you need to earth plastic plasterboard back boxes?

-When installing a light switch the back box is typically recessed into the wall.
-These are commonly metal or plastic and which material is used decides whether it needs to be earthed as Batchelor explains, "There is no need to connect an earth conductor to the plastic pattress however it is very important to the safety of the home owner and the installation to always connect an earthing conductor to any metallic light switch and light fitting.
-If in any doubt always consult a competent and qualified electrician."
+"There is no need to connect an earth conductor to the plastic pattress; however, it is very important to the safety of the homeowner and the installation to always connect an earth conductor to any metallic light switch and light fitting," says Jordan Batchelor.
+If in any doubt, always consult a competent and qualified electrician."

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.